bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 // Interpret these angles as angles of rotation for a `Curve<Rot2>`. let rotation_curve = angle_curve.map(Rot2::radians);

-// Change the parametrizing interval so that the whole loop happens in
+// Change the parameterizing interval so that the whole loop happens in
 // only 1 second instead of 4.
 let fast_rotation_curve = rotation_curve.reparametrize_linear(Interval::UNIT).unwrap();
 ```

 A number of other adaptors are also available.
 For instance:

-- a curve may be reversed, repeated, or ping-ponged;
+* a curve may be reversed, repeated, or ping-ponged
-- two curves may be chained together to form a longer curve;
+* two curves may be chained together to form a longer curve
-- two curves may be zipped together to form a curve valued in tuples.
+* two curves may be zipped together to form a curve valued in tuples

 The interface additionally provides facilities for rasterization.
 These allow
 a curve to be resampled into an approximation derived from sample interpolation